samebug/samebug-technical-documentation/integration/android-studio/install.md

-# Install the IntelliJ Idea plugin
+# Install the Android Studio plugin

 JetBrains maintains a repository of plugins and offers seamless installation.
 However, when something goes wrong you can fall back to manual installation.

 ## Prerequisites

-You can install the plugin for IntelliJ Idea 15 or later versions.
+You can install the plugin for Android Studio 2.1 or later versions.

 ## Best case: install from repository